tlswg/tls13-spec/draft-ietf-tls-tls13.md

 draft-17

-- Remove the 0-RTT Finished, resumption_context, and replace with a psk_binder field in the PSK itself (*)
+- Remove 0-RTT Finished and resumption_context, and replace with a psk_binder field in the PSK itself (*)

 - Restructure PSK key exchange negotiation modes (*)